 This would be the worst thing which a company should do.
 You should never force the employee to join the organization.
 It has been seen and experienced that the stereotypes poachers are generally very rude and also demanding.
 They also make many false claims.

 One has to clearly understand that the job is to bring the employee to the organization in the right manner and not to bring them forcefully to the company.
-If you have nature which is dominant then it could prove to be difficult to get a good employee to your organization.
+If you have a dominant nature then it could prove to be difficult to get a good employee to your organization.

 4. Never go overboard